Shutter-Island-Team/Shutter-island/README.md

 * Open the Visual Studio solution in the repository **_extlib/freetype-2.5.5/builds/windows/vc2010/_**, and build both the "Debug" and "Release" versions.

 **4)** Build the project:
 * Running CMake so as to generate the Visual Studio solutions (one in "Debug" mode and one in "Release" mode.
 This separation is entailed by the fact that different versions of the libraries are needed, according to the mode.
-It must exist a way to unify both thanks to CMake, but, so far, we have not found it);
+It must exists a way to unify both thanks to CMake, but, so far, we have not found it);
 ```bash
 # Building the project in Debug and Release modes
 rm -fr build